IRS Forms

 • Form 8949 lists each reportable capital transaction with description, dates, proceeds, basis, and any adjustments, then carries subtotals to Schedule D for netting.

 • Use Part I for short term, one year or less, and Part II for long term, more than one year.
-Mark boxes A, B, C or D, E, F to match the broker’s basis reporting status and whether adjustments apply.
+Mark boxes A, B, C, G, H, or I (Part I) or D, E, F, J, K, or L (Part II) to match the broker’s basis reporting status, the statement type (1099‑B vs 1099‑DA), and whether adjustments apply.

 • If basis is reported and there are no adjustments, you may be able to summarize directly on Schedule D under the exception rules.
 Otherwise, keep detail on Form 8949 or attach a statement in 8949 format.